Eternal Father Strong to Save (The Navy Hymn)

 This is a hymn of petition for safety at sea.

 The words were written by English choral master and poet, William Whiting (1825-1878).
-It was was inspired by the dangers of the sea described in Psalm 107, and based on a poet which Whiting wrote to encourage a pupil who was about to undertake a long sea-journey (ref).
+It was was inspired by the dangers of the sea described in Psalm 107, and based on a poem which Whiting wrote to encourage a pupil who was about to undertake a long sea-journey (ref).

-The hymn was popularised by the English Royal Navy and the United States Navy in the late 19th century, Variations of it were used by branches of the armed services in both the United Kingdom and the United States.
+The hymn was popularised by the English Royal Navy and the United States Navy in the late 19th century.
+Variations of it were used by branches of the armed services in both the United Kingdom and the United States.
 It is now known to some people as "The Navy Hymn", and alternative titles include Hymn of Her Majesty's Armed Forces, the Royal Navy Hymn, the United States Navy Hymn, and For Those in Peril on the Sea.

 With meter 8.8.8.8.8.8, tunes it has been set to include: